oxylabs/selenium-proxy-integration-java/README.md

 To make this easier, this code uses [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) as a middle layer.
-This proxy runs locally in JVM and allows chaining of Oxyalabs' authenticated proxies.
+This proxy runs locally in JVM and allows chaining of Oxylabs' authenticated proxies.

 If you are using Maven, add this dependency to the `pom.xml` file: